TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 #### How: Losing Weight

-I am able to lose weight at-will consistently using things that my dad's doctor told him earlier and building on it: I eat [keto](https://www.healthline.com/nutrition/ketogenic-diet-101), avoiding any carbohydrates I can.
+I am able to lose weight at will consistently using things that my dad's doctor told him earlier and building on it: I eat [keto](https://www.healthline.com/nutrition/ketogenic-diet-101), avoiding any carbohydrates I can.
 In the absence of carbohydrates, the body turns to fat for energy: both dietary fat (that is, fat that you eat from food), and stored fat (that is, fat on your body).
 We need energy for literally everything, _even sleeping_ and chilling.

 There's an adjustment period when eliminating rice, bread, pasta, and all carbs from my diet but after it, I don't even miss these things if I'm being honest.